openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-update 3 personality=compute hostname=compute-0

-See also: 'system help host-update'
+See also: 'system help host-update'.

 Unless it is known that the host's configuration can support the installation of more than one node, it is recommended that the installation and configuration of each node be serialized.
 For example, if the entire cluster has its virtual disks hosted on the host's root disk which happens to be a single rotational type hard disk, then the host cannot (reliably) support parallel node installation.

 ***************
-Monitoring Host
+Monitoring host
 ***************

-On Controller-0, you can monitor the installation progress by running the system host-show command for the host periodically.
-Progress is shown in the install_state field.
+On controller-0, you can monitor the installation progress by running the system host-show command for the host periodically.
+Progress is shown in the install_state field:

 ::